South Korea pledges $39 billion emergency funding for small businesses

 “We are confident that we can and will win the war on the coronavirus,” KCDC deputy director Kwon Jun-wook told a briefing.

-“But in the course of our individual battles, we might hit a snag, get caught off guard or let our front line (get) breached ... so please stick to personal hygiene rules and social distancing as your new daily routine.”
+“But in the course of our individual battles, we might hit a snag, get caught off guard or let our front line (get) breached...So please stick to personal hygiene rules and social distancing as your new daily routine.”

-Reporting by Hyonhee Shin and Cynthia Kim; Additional reporting by Heekyong Yang; Editing by Christian Schmollinger, Gerry Doyle and Jane Wardell
+Reporting by Hyonhee Shin and Cynthia Kim; Additional reporting by Heekyong Yang; Editing by Jane Wardell and Mark Heinrich